Are you ready to finally stop being cold and pick up a warm and comfortable down jacket? If your answer is yes, you’re

 This jacket features two external and two internal pockets, allowing you to have all your necessities handy on the go.
 In addition to that, I really like the color and size variety – there are ten colors to choose from, and it is available in sizes ranging from XS to 3XL.
 It runs true to size and it is not too tight, so there is going to be enough room even for thick sweaters.

 The Gotham II jacket is definitely one of my personal favorites.
 It is very stylish, so perfect for everyday wear since it will go with most outfits, from jeans to dresses.
-And it’s a pretty warm jacket as well; it is insulated with 550 fill power goose down and 160 grams of TNF’s synthetic Heatseeker insulation.
+And it’s a pretty warm jacket as well; it is insulated with 550 fill goose down insulation and 160 grams of TNF’s synthetic Heatseeker insulation.

 It’s a midweight jacket, so it’s not as packable as some of the other options I’ve shown you.
-But it is very warm – it’s one of the warmest jackets from TNF, so it will perform well even in really cold weather.
+But it is exceptionally warm – it’s one of the warmest insulated jackets from TNF, so it will perform well even in really cold weather.

 The jacket is somewhat water-resistant, but not a lot.
 Because of that, you shouldn’t wear it in really wet weather – the down clusters become clumpy when soaked, and they lose their ability to trap heat.
 Which in turn means that you’re wearing a pretty, wet jacket, which is unable to keep you warm.

 But it is wind-resistant, with elastic cuffs and an adjustable hood.
-The hood features a removable faux fur ruff, but you can’t detach it entirely from the jacket.
+The hood features a removable faux fur ruff, but you can’t detach it entirely from the down jacket.

 The Gotham II women’s down jacket has two external hand-warming pockets and an internal media pocket.
 The latter is positioned around the chest area, so you have easy access to your phone, and in case you still use the old-fashioned earphones, they will easily reach your ears.